The mestiza muse

 Can I use chelating shampoos on color-treated hair?

 Yes, you can safely use chelating shampoo on color-treated hair.
-Read and follow the directions carefully.
+Read and follow the directions on your shampoo label to ensure you use it correctly.

 Will chelating shampoos strip my hair of its natural oils?

-No, chelating shampoos will not strip your hair of its natural oils.
-In fact, they will help to remove any unwanted build-up, which can actually make your hair look and feel healthier.
+Chelating shampoos will not strip your hair of its natural oils unless you overuse them.
+They primarily help remove any unwanted buildup, making your hair look and feel healthier.

 Can I use a chelating shampoo on extensions?

-Yes, you can use a chelating shampoo on both your natural hair and extensions.
-Follow the directions carefully to ensure the best results.
+You can use a chelating shampoo on natural hair and extensions.
+Follow the directions carefully to ensure the best results and prevent damage.

 Is apple cider vinegar a chelating agent?

-Vinegar may chelate minerals somewhat differently than citric acid or EDTA, but I would not rely on it alone.
+Vinegar may chelate minerals somewhat differently than citric acid or EDTA.
+It does not work as intensively as chelating shampoos.

 Does chelating hair remove toner?

 Chelating shampoos will not remove toner from your hair.
-They are designed to remove minerals and other build-up.
+They are designed to remove minerals, other unwanted buildup of pollutants, and even build-up from hair products.

 How long does it take to chelate hair?